Health Insurance Requirement

 All students attending Trinity on an F1/J1 Visa will be automatically enrolled in the SHIP.

 Health Insurance Grant

 Some grants are available to students on financial aide who meet criteria.
-To apply for consideration of grant monies to help cover some of the cost of the insurance plan offered submit this application as directed.
+To apply for consideration of grant monies to help cover some of the cost of the insurance plan contact the Financial Aide office.

 Graduate Students and Undergraduate I.D.P.
 Students

 Please contact the Student Health Insurance Specialist in the Health Center to find out options available for coverage.
 To use the Health Center you must be a matriculated student and be enrolled in at least 2 courses in the current semester.

 Dental Coverage Benefits

 Two voluntary Dental Benefit plans are available for purchase.